acerempel/threedots-ca-v2/content/collections/pages/introduction.md

         text: 'Why does it exist?'
       -
         type: text
         text: "\_I don't know.
 I like having my own corner of the internet where I can experiment with prose and fiddle with stylesheets and JavaScript.
-In truth, I spend more time tweaking the design of the site than adding content.
-This is part of why I have historically declined to advertise this website's existence."
+In truth, I spend more time tweaking the design of the site than adding content. "
   -
     type: paragraph
     content: